-- Providing improvements along South Henderson Street to incorporate goals for a green pedestrian route - Integration of green infrastructure - Preservation of existing trees in good condition and new tree planting on the site - Drought-tolerant, native, and adapted plants selected for suitability in the Puget Sound Lowlands, that include shrubs and groundcovers. - School garden to support the school's culinary program, including terraced garden beds and a greenhouse e.
+- Providing improvements along South Henderson Street to incorporate goals for a green pedestrian route.
+A green pedestrian route can be defined as a shared pedestrian path along a strip of land, in an urban or rural area, set aside for pedestrian recreational use or environmental protection. - Integration of green infrastructure Green infrastructure can be defined as "the range of measures that use plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater." - Preservation of existing trees in good condition and new tree planting on the site - Drought-tolerant, native, and adapted plants selected for suitability in the Puget Sound Lowlands, that include shrubs and groundcovers. - School garden to support the school's culinary program, including terraced garden beds and a greenhouse - Tree protection specifications will be implemented during construction per Appendix B of the Arborist Report (Appendix E of the SEPA Checklist). - Replacement rate of 1:1 trees below regulated size outside of ECAs.
+Trees that are removed within an ECA are subject to replacement requirements as outlined in SMC 25.09.070.
+Replacement of exceptional trees and trees greater than 24-inches DSH are subject to requirements as outlined in SMC 25.11.090.0.

+e.
 List all noxious weeds and invasive species known to be on or near the site.